Reading time: 3 min

 The above schema shows the main architecture in Kuzzle, which is composed of the following entities.

-- Kuzzle Proxy: handles the communication between the client and Kuzzle (see Connecting to kuzzle), and forwards the input message to the Router.
+- Kuzzle Proxy: handles the communication between the client and Kuzzle (see Connecting to kuzzle), and forwards the input message to Kuzzle.

-- Router: exposes the API routes, normalizes the Request and sends them to the Funnel.
+- Router: exposes the API HTTP routes, normalizes the Request and sends them to the Funnel.

 - Funnel: analyses the Request and forwards it to the appropriate Controller.